GregBrimble/wrangler-cloudflared-template/README.md

 1. `npm run start:client`: serves a hot-reloading version of the client at http://localhost:19006/.

+1. `npm start`: creates a tunnel for the client, and runs `wrangler dev` pointing through to the exposed tunnel.

+### Behind the Scenes

 1. `npm run start:tunnel`: creates a tunnel for the client, exposing it to the internet.

 1. `npm run start:worker -- --host [host]` where `[host]` is the URL of the `cloudflared` tunnel e.g. https://mineral-shop-costumes-till.trycloudflare.com.
 This serves the worker script locally on http://localhost:8787/: